Words on Facing Your Fears and Embracing Freedom

 Fear is always going to be a part of life, but it doesn’t have to be the only part of life.
 What does it look like to face our fears and embrace freedom?
 Simple.
 We feel it.
 We give it a seat in the car, but we refuse to let it drive.
 Because where it’s headed is nowhere good, and God’s got much better places for us to go.

 P.S.
 This high ropes course experience and the photos that captured it were from the Soma Retreat I was a part of last July.
 Soma is an incredible community for young adults at my home church, 3Crosses, and we’ve got another retreat coming up soon.
-If you’re a 20-30something looking for community in the Bay Area and you’d like to join, sign up here, or come hang out with us on Sunday nights.
+If you’re a 20-30something looking for community in the Bay Area and you’d like to join, sign up here, or come hang out with us on Thursday Nights.
 Thank you for reading! 😊